Chidinma23/CLEAN-WATER-AND-SANITATION/README.md

 # Conclusion
 1. As at 2020, the southern asia and sub-saharan africa has the highest coverage as regards problems in clean water and sanitaion
-2. Eemogarphic Republic of Congo with teh highest report of death on Cholera and Nigeria being the second
+2. Demogarphic Republic of Congo with the highest report of death on Cholera and Nigeria being the second